Author Archives: Scott

 Françoise spent her early years at the family home in Le Nouvion-en-Thiérache in northern France before the family moved to Morocco in 1909.
 Settling in the small town of Larache, they lived in relatively spartan conditions for several years, before finally moving to a more comfortable villa in 1918.
 During this time, Morocco was split between France and Spain.
 The family found themselves on both sides – their home was in the Spanish zone while their farm was in the French zone.
 Françoise and her siblings were given a strict education by their mother, learning several languages, and she also became a proficient horsewoman.
 She was so skilled that she was later the only woman permitted to train at the Roman Military Cavalry School at Tor di Quinto in Rome.

-On holiday in France when World War I began, the family returned to Morocco but quickly came back to France.
-Her father joined the Red Cross, and Françoise, her mother, and her siblings helped take care of wounded soldiers at a military hospital set up at the Chateau de Randan – the home of her grandmother, The Countess of Paris.
-Several months later, Françoise and her mother and siblings returned to Morocco, this time settling in the French zone.
+On holiday in France when World War I began, the family returned to Morocco but quickly returned to France.
+Her father joined the Red Cross and her mother Françoise and her siblings took care of wounded soldiers at a military hospital set up at the Chateau de Randan – the home of her grandmother, The Countess of Paris.
+Several months later, Françoise, her mother, and her siblings returned to Morocco, this time settling in the French zone.
 Following the war, they returned to Larache and resumed their regular visits to France.

 Prince Christopher of Greece. source: Wikipedia